 In October 2012 I attended the vintage car show in Padua, Italy.
 This show is for Italian cars what Hershey.
 Pennsylvania is for American cars.
 All sorts of vendors and individuals selling anything from new old stock and reproduction parts, old parts, cars in need of restoration, trailer queens ... well, there is a little (and sometimes a lot!) of everything.
 I attended the show just to look and had no intentions of buying a car.
 That changed when this blue Fiat Dino spider called my name!
 I saw it the first day of the show and kept coming back to look at it.
 In the last hour of the last day of the show I just could not stand it anymore and pulled the trigger ... the Fiat was coming to America.

-I also own a Ferrari 246GT Dino and although the Ferrari is probably a little better looking the Fiat is a lot more fun to drive.
-The gearbox and engine combination on this car are just perfect!
+I have also owned a Ferrari 246GT Dino and although the Ferrari is probably a little better looking, the Fiat is a lot more fun to drive.
+The gearbox and dengine combination on this car are just perfect!

 A few months ago Bill Pack, an artist/photographer, took photos of the Fiat Dino.
 This car was has many interesting angles and details that make it suitable to artistic photography.
 You can view his images by clicking here or on the this image.